YASH-MOHARIR/Guessmetry/README.md

 **Round Flow (repeats for each prompt):**

 **Phase 1 - Display Phase (5 seconds):**
-- A geometric description appears on screen (e.g., "A circle on top of a rectangle")
+- A geometric description appears on screen in large text (e.g., "A circle on top of a rectangle")
 - Read and memorize the description carefully
-- Watch the orange countdown timer at the top showing remaining seconds
+- Watch the orange countdown timer showing remaining seconds
-- The instruction "Memorize this description!" appears below
+- The instruction "Memorize this description!" appears below the prompt
 - You cannot guess yet - use this time to visualize what object the shapes might represent
-- The timer will automatically transition you to the guess phase when it reaches zero
+- The timer automatically transitions you to the guess phase when it reaches zero

 **Phase 2 - Guess Phase (20 seconds):**
-- The prompt disappears and an input field appears with automatic focus
+- The prompt disappears and an input field appears with automatic keyboard focus
 - The question "What is being described?" appears above the input
 - Type your answer for what object the geometric description represents
 - Press Enter or click the "Submit Guess" button to lock in your answer
 - The blue countdown timer shows how much time you have left
-- A character counter shows your input length (max 100 characters)
+- A character counter displays your input length (max 100 characters)
 - If time runs out, your current guess (or empty answer) is automatically submitted
 - Once submitted, the input and button are disabled and show "Submitted!"

 **Phase 3 - Results Phase (10 seconds):**
-- See the correct answer revealed prominently with "The answer was:" label
+- The correct answer is revealed prominently with "The answer was:" label
 - Your guess is displayed below with "You guessed:" label (if you submitted one)
 - Result indicator at the top shows if you were:
   - **Correct!** (green background) - Exact match or alternative answer